God’s greatest miracle is keeping secret the simple solutions to many of the Bible's great riddles.

 Revelation 12:12 Therefore rejoice, O heavens, and you that dwell therein.
 Woe to the earth, and to the sea, because the devil is come down unto you, having great wrath, knowing that he hath but a short time.

-Christians assume that Satan was already cast out of Heaven since there can be no evil in Heaven but regardless of how or when Satan became evil it must be true that evil existed in Heaven up until the moment that Satan was cast out of Heaven, be that moment past, present or future.
+Christians assume that Satan was already cast out of Heaven since there can be no evil in Heaven but regardless of when Satan became evil it must be true that evil exists in Heaven up until the moment that Satan is cast out of Heaven, be that moment past, present or future.
 If Heaven is said to have no evil this could be referring to what the Bible calls the “new” Heaven, and this new Heaven seems to occur in the end.
 It may be called the new Heaven because of Satan being cast out at that time.

 Proverbs 26:24-26 He that hateth dissembleth with his lips, and layeth up deceit within him; When he speaketh fair, believe him not: for there are seven abominations in his heart.
 Whose hatred is covered by deceit, his wickedness shall be shewed before the whole congregation.

-The idea that concealed evil exists in Heaven is not inconsistent with the Bible and it makes more sense than the idea of angels doing battle with God.
 Fallen angels may be hostile to God but they would have a far clearer understanding of the power of God than we do.
 They would have no illusions of being able overcome God.
-If they want to change conditions they would have to convince God to make the change.
+If they want to change anything, they have to convince God to make the change.
 Demons may be fallen angels who sinned and were cast out of Heaven, but they would have tried to avoid sinning.
-With sufficient willpower some of the more formidable fallen angels like the devil might manage to conceal their hostility and remain in Heaven to the present time.
+With enough willpower some of the more formidable evil spirits like the devil might manage to conceal their hostility and remain in Heaven to the present time.
 The end comes when their sins are exposed, and this is what finally happens to Satan in the last days.

-Evil angels who remain in Heaven by concealing their hatred would try to demonstrate the sinfulness of humans so that God has to declare amnesty or alter the Law.
-This means that Satan tempts humans not because God gave him that task as some Jews claim, and not in order to win souls as some Christians claim, but because the devil is trying to overturn the Law.
+Evil angels who remain in Heaven by concealing their hatred would try to demonstrate the sinfulness of humans so that God will declare amnesty.
+This means that Satan tempts humans not because God gave him that task as some Jews claim, and not to win souls as some Christians claim, but because he would like for God to overturn the Law.
 By tempting and condemning humanity, the devil hopes God will cancel the Day of Judgment in order for God to save humanity.

 Concerning *when* Satan is cast from Heaven, there is only one passage in the Bible which addresses that particular question.
-The book of Revelation indicates with considerable clarity that Satan is cast out of Heaven in the end times.
+The book of Revelation clearly indicates that Satan is cast out of Heaven in the end times.

-Christ once said He saw Satan fall from Heaven but the words He used were words that could be used to describe a vision of a future event.
-In Genesis chapter six, angels came to the Earth and this event clearly occurred in the past but there is no indication that Satan was one of them.
+Christ once said He saw Satan fall from Heaven, but He used words that could be used to describe a vision of a future event.
+In Genesis chapter six, angels came to the Earth but there is no indication that Satan was one of them.
 There is the following passage which is said to describe Satan being cast from Heaven.

 Ezekiel 28:15-16 Thou wast perfect in thy ways from the day of thy creation, until iniquity was found in thee.
 By the multitude of thy merchandise, thy inner parts were filled with iniquity, and thou hast sinned: and I cast thee out from the mountain of God, and destroyed thee, O covering cherub, out of the midst of the stones of fire.

 This passage does not show with clarity *when* the devil is cast out, but it does indicate that Satan was not openly rebellious.
-He may have been a liar and a murderer from the beginning as stated in the Bible but he was perfect in his “ways” which is to say without sin in his words and actions.
+Satan may have been a liar and a murderer from the beginning as is stated in the Bible, but he was perfect in his “ways” which is to say without sin in his words and actions.
 The iniquity was said to be in his “inner parts”.
-This is an important point, the fact that the devil was not in open rebellion but sin within the heart of Satan was or will be exposed at some point.
+This is an important point, the fact that the devil was not in open rebellion but sin within the heart of Satan was or will be exposed.
 If the devil tried to conceal his iniquity, which makes sense, when and how is the iniquity of the devil exposed?

 Psalm 21:8 Your hand will find out all your enemies; your right hand will find out those who hate you.

 Christ is at the right hand of God, so Christ could be called the right hand of God.
 This means the iniquity or hatred within the devil is exposed by Christ.
 That tells us who, and gives an idea as to how, but there are more clues concerning the demise of the devil.

 Hebrews 2:14 Therefore because the children are partakers of flesh and blood, he also himself in like manner hath been partaker of the same: that, through death, he might destroy him who had the empire of death, that is to say, the devil: